systeminit/si/app/docs/src/explanation/iac-comparison.md

 These blocks define what version of the underlying provider code will be used, and the options that will apply globally to all the resources that the provider exposes.
 The providers themselves define how the resource declarations map to API calls in the underlying cloud API.

 System Initiative does not have an equivalent provider layer.
-Instead, it works in terms of *assets* and *functions*.
-An asset is defined by its *schema* and by *functions* that define its behavior - for example, *action functions* that define operations such as *create*, *update*, or *delete*.
-These functions can be shared across multiple assets - for example, all of our AWS assets share the same fundamental CRUD action functions.
-One valuable side effect of our approach is that you can view the specifics directly on the asset.
+Instead, it works in terms of *schemas* and *functions*.
+The *functions* define its behavior - for example, *action functions* that define operations such as *create*, *update*, or *delete*.
+These functions can be shared across multiple schema - for example, all of our AWS schemas share the same fundamental CRUD action functions.
+One valuable side effect of our approach is that you can view the specifics directly on the schema.

 ![Action Function](./iac-comparison/action-function.png)

 :::tip
 This is a good example of how removing the provider layer simplifies the architecture.
-System Initiative assets are *fully programmable* from within System Initiative - no need to switch programming languages, move outside the DSL, etc. The underlying data model is designed to track changes and improvements over time.
+System Initiative schemas are *fully programmable* from within System Initiative - no need to switch programming languages, move outside the DSL, etc. The underlying data model is designed to track changes and improvements over time.
 Also, this is the kind of action that doesn't exist in Terraform - it knows how to create and destroy resources, but it cannot understand how to 'restart' an instance at a point in time.
 :::

-When it comes to specifying "provider options", those are modeled as *assets* directly.
-For example, the AWS Region is itself an asset with an attribute of the region.
+When it comes to specifying "provider options", those are modeled as *schemas* directly.
+For example, the AWS Region is itself a schema with an attribute of the region.
 If you want the region to be set by default, you make that region the *default subscription*, which would cause all new components created to have that region set automatically.
 An upside of this approach is a dramatic increase in flexibility - having multiple regions, credentials, etc. in the same *workspace* is trivial.

 ```mermaid
 graph TB